Sharing is caring!!!!

-We are officially in the fall season, which is known as pumpkin season.
-The cold nip in the air and colour-changing scenery makes it beautiful.
-I love the fall season and it's best to celebrate the season with a comforting bowl of pumpkin curry.
+We are officially in the fall season, known as pumpkin season.
+The cold nip in the air and color-changing scenery make it beautiful.
+I love the fall season, and it's best to celebrate the season with a comforting bowl of pumpkin curry.

 Don't you agree?
-Well if you are a pumpkin curry fan, you will most definitely love it.
+You will love it if you are a pumpkin curry fan.

-Most of us look for ways to make dinner time interesting and nourishing at the same time.
+Most of us look for ways to make dinner time exciting and nourishing at the same time.
 So for those busy weekdays or lazy weekends, this easy one-pot pumpkin curry is a blessing.

 What Ingredients are Needed for Thai Pumpkin Chickpea Curry?

-Canned Chickpeas/Boiled al dente Chickpeas- Chickpeas add the texture to this curry.
-I love how handy it is to use a few chickpeas to get the desired texture and nourishment.
+Canned Chickpeas/Boiled al dente Chickpeas- Chickpeas add texture to this curry.
+I love how handy using a few chickpeas to get the desired consistency and nourishment is.
 They are powerhouses of protein.

-Red Pepper/Colored Pepper- Red pepper adds a little bit of the crunch and freshness to the curry.
-I like to use red coloured pepper, however, you can certainly use any other colour.
+Red Pepper/Colored Pepper- Red pepper adds crunch and freshness to the curry.
+I like to use red colored pepper.
+However, you can certainly use any other color.

 Coconut Milk- Thick coconut milk is suitable for this curry.
-If you use thin milk, your curry will be runny and will not have a rich taste.
+If you use thin milk, your curry will be runny and not taste rich.

-Red Curry Paste- I will be sharing my homemade red curry paste recipe, however, store-bought ones are just fine.
+Red Curry Paste- I will share my homemade red curry paste recipe.
+However, store-bought ones are just fine.

 Oil- I have used avocado oil.

-Garlic- Minced garlic results in a great flavour.
+Garlic- Minced garlic results in a great flavor.

-Soy Sauce- Dark soy sauce adds an umami flavour to the curry.
+Soy Sauce- Dark soy sauce adds an umami flavor to the curry.

-Salt and Sugar- to balance out the flavour
+Salt and Sugar- to balance out the flavor

-Lime Juice- A little touch of lime juice makes it really fresh and delicious.
+Lime Juice- A little lime juice makes it fresh and delicious.

 How to Make Thai Pumpkin Chickpea Curry in the Instant Pot-

 Making a simple one-pot meal in the instant pot is easy, convenient, and hands-free.
-You don't need to supervise it, hence why it is great for busy weeknights.
+You don't need to supervise it, so it is excellent for busy weeknights.

-Remove the lid, stir it carefully and add sliced peppers.
+Remove the lid, stir it carefully, and add sliced peppers.
 Sprinkle some lime juice on it.
 Taste the curry and adjust the seasoning if needed.
 Remove curry into a serving bowl.
-Goes well with rice, millet or any bowl, and you can have it as a soup as well.
+It goes well with rice, millet, or any bowl; you can also have it as soup.

 How to Make Thai Pumpkin Chickpea Curry on the Stove Top/In a Pot

-Take a heavy bottom pan and heat oil in it.
-Add minced garlic and Thai curry paste, saute for some time.
-Add soy sauce, sugar, salt and pumpkin to it.
+Take a heavy bottom pan and heat the oil in it.
+Add minced garlic and Thai curry paste, and saute for some time.
+Add soy sauce, sugar, salt, and pumpkin to it.
 Stir it around for a couple of minutes till the pumpkin looks caramelized.

-Add coconut milk, water, red pepper flakes and chickpeas.
+Add coconut milk, water, red pepper flakes, and chickpeas.
 Cook on slow-medium flame after it comes to a slight boil.
 Stir in between to prevent overflowing.
-After it looks done add peppers, lime juice.
-Stir it once more and remove it in a serving platter after a taste.
+After it looks done, add peppers and lime juice.
+After a taste, stir it once more and remove it from a serving platter.